Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 Find a song that you love, find interesting or you feel may be vocally challenging.

-Listen to the song and note all the things that draw you into it.
+Listen to the song and note all the things that you like.
 The lyrics, melody, note choices (high or low) and any nuances about the vocal delivery.

-Look at it from every angle to work out how you can best sing it and interpret it.
+Look at it from every angle to work out how you can interpret the song when you sing it.
 This can help you to explore the song more freely and creatively.

 If you’re not gigging regularly, a Song Study can be a performance opportunity that you can create for yourself, whether you are putting it up on YouTube or performing at open mic nights.